 For illustrative purposes.

-PEDD is a novel approach that increases intravascular pressure, which may help open collapsed vessels in the tumor to enable deeper perfusion.1,13
+PEDD is a proprietary approach that increases intravascular pressure, which may help open collapsed vessels in the tumor to enable deeper perfusion.1,13

 For illustrative purposes.